Reaction-Diffusion Processes with Surface Autocatalysis: Derivation of the PDE

 \section{Derivation of the PDE}

-We aim at using the general representation (\ref{eq:U_general}) to show that the generating function $G_s(t|\x_0)$ satisfies Eqs. (\ref{eq:U_problem}) with suitably chosen functions $U_0$, $F$ and $f_m$.
+We use the general representation (\ref{eq:U_general}) to show that the generating function $G_s(t|\x_0)$ satisfies Eqs. (\ref{eq:U_problem}) with appropriate functions $U_0$, $F$ and $f_m$.
 Since $\N(0) = 1$, the initial condition is $G_s(0|\x_0) = s$.
 Setting $U_0(\x) = s$ and $F = 0$ in Eq. (\ref{eq:U_general}) leads to

 where we used Eq. (\ref{eq:p_int}) to evaluate the integral of $p(\x,t|\x_0)$ in the first term of Eq. (\ref{eq:U_general}).
-It is instructive to compare this expression with the integral equation (\ref{eq:Gs_int}) from the main text that we reproduce here by changing the integration variable from $t'$ to $t-t'$:
+Comparing this expression with the integral equation (\ref{eq:Gs_int}), we reproduce here by changing the integration variable from $t'$ to $t-t'$:

 Subtraction of these expressions yields